 Orthodontist: Job Duties, Employment Outlook and Educational Requirements

 As an orthodontist, you could use braces and retainers to prevent future dental problems for patients, straighten their teeth and correct bite issues.
+Orthodontists also make models and measurements for braces and appliances, as well as provide repairs and routine maintenance of the appliances.
+These professionals are responsible for educating their patients on the proper use of the appliances and how to care for their teeth while braces are in place.
 The following chart gives you an overview about a career as an orthodontist.

 |Degree Required||Doctor of Dental Medicine (DMD)|